RobotExMachina/Machina.NET/docs/Machina_TODO.md

 - [ ] Create `Program` as a class that contains a list of actions?
 It could be interesting as a way to enforce the idea of Programs as a list of Actions, especially in VPL interfaces.
 Also, it would allow to do things such as adding an `Instruction` (like a function) to the scope of a program, that could be called from the Program itself.

+- [ ] Create `Combine` action where two or more Actions are combined into a single one.
+Useful for example for Move+DO actions, Temp+Wait actions, Move+Rotate (=Transform), or any other combination allowed by the compiler...? -

+- [ ] `Execute` mode should have some way of signaling if the uploaded program finished, like an event or something.

+- [ ] If on online mode, if connection is lost with the controller, the app throws an error.
+Implement softreset

+- [ ] Fix C:/mod permissions for non-admins, use ENV system path
+- [ ] Improve the AxesTo -> TransformTo message, make it understandable...
+- [ ] Add an overload for TransformTo that takes single values as x, y, z, xvec0, xvec1, xvec2, yvec0, yvec1, yvec2.
+- [ ] Add a .Home() function?

 ----